 -Sebago is no longer brewing at its pub locations.
 The enterprise’s entire brewing operation has been moved to its production brewery.

--Owner Andy Hazen’s son Ben is thankfully back from Iraq and brewing alongside his dad at the tiny barn brewery.
+-Owner Andy Hazen’s son Ben is thankfully back from Iraq and brewing alongside his dad at the tiny barn brewery, which has a new grain silo to save some space.

 -Head brewer Jason Perkins and his crew have a new toy: the first American koelschip, a flat, open Belgian vessel used in spontaneous, airborne fermentation.